-The USFWS prepared the paper entitled "What happened to bull trout in Lake Chelan?
-An examination of the historical evidence" (Nelson 2012).
+The USFWS prepared the paper entitled "What Happened to bull trout in Lake Chelan?
+An Examination of the Historical Evidence" (Nelson 2012).
 The intent of the document was to conduct a "...rigorous examination of the factors that may have lead to the demise of bull trout" prior to considering any reintroduction of bull trout into the Lake Chelan basin.
-This is a very important management document and is included by reference into the AWP.
+This is a very important management document that should be included by reference into the AWP.